Design thinking

 Templates for the Define stage

-This exercise helps you understand a situation or problem by identifying what’s working, what’s not, and areas for improvement.
+The rose, thorn, bud exercise helps you understand a situation or problem by identifying what’s working, what’s not, and areas for improvement.
 You start by listing out the problem, then identifying the positive aspects (the rose), negatives (thorn), and possible solutions for improvement (the buds).

 You can use this template to run the exercise individually or in groups.
-It gives you a way to gather new ideas and perspectives on the problem you’re solving in real-time.
+It gives you a way to gather new ideas and perspectives on the problem you’re solving in real time.

-Try Mural’s Rose, thorn, bud template
+Try Mural’s rose, thorn, bud template

 Templates for the Ideate stage